 Quiet Xeon-W Workstation

-• Intel Xeon-WX up to 36 cores
+• Intel Xeon-W up to 60 cores

 • Max 512GB ECC DDR5